TJParton/TJPartonAbout/FAVORITE-MUSIC.md

 1. Kids Turned Out Fine - A$AP Rocky

 # My View on Music
-I feel as though music is a very important of most peoples lives.
+I feel as though music is a very important component in most peoples lives.
 It brings people together and can even help improve someones mood, also, it is a good way to pass time and let loose.

 link to positive effects of music:
 [Article](https://www.openminds.org.au/news/5-positive-effects-music-mental-health)